 - Convert the recorded session into a test.

 - Run the test.

-Suppose you have to create a performance test simulating a user journey with dozens or hundreds of requests.
-In that case, the recording avoids writing it from scratch.
+Suppose you have to create a performance test that simulates a user journey with dozens or hundreds of requests.
+In such a case, the recording lets you avoid writing the test from scratch.

 Be sure to record realistically